Patients Risk Deadly Hospital Acquired C Diff Infection

 C. difficile infection is one of the most common hospital-acquired infections, and one of the more dangerous, causing a potentially life-threatening form of diarrhea.
 In recent years, the Centers for Disease Control and Prevention (CDC) estimated there were a half a million C. Diff. infections, leading to nearly 30,000 deaths, most within a month of initial diagnosis.

-Joe Lyon is a highly rated Ohio medical malpractice attorney with experience in injuries and deaths due to hospital-acquired infections.
+Joe Lyon is a highly-rated Cincinnati hospital negligence and Ohio medical malpractice attorney with experience in injuries and deaths due to hospital acquired C diff infection.
 Mr. Lyon has represented plaintiffs nationwide in a wide variety of medical negligence, wrongful death and injury claims.

 Recent studies published by the American Medical Association (JAMA) conclude that patients using hospital beds are at risk of contracting C. Diff. infection from previous infected occupants.
 The study explains that “C. diff spores are extremely hardy,” and hospitals are failing to sufficiently clean rooms and bed linens, and the C. Diff. outbreaks are likely to continue as long as medical facilities fail to find a solution to the public health issue.